stonish/lb-stack-setup/README.md

 - We don't know how to run over GRID files
 - You MUST run the top-level `make` from the directory where it resides.
 - Need to be able to run docker without sudo.
-- You MUST be on the CERN network to profit from distcc.
 - CMake emits a bunch of warnings.
     ```log
       No project() command is present.
 The top-level CMakeLists.txt file must